The Red River Gorge Geological Area is a paradise for outdoor enthusiasts of all kinds.

 2. Wildcat Trail

-You’ll follow Wildcat Creek for the majority of this hike.
+Starting from the trailhead on Sky Bridge Road, you’ll follow Wildcat Creek for the majority of this hike.
 Expect to see wildflowers, mossy trees, and plenty of wildlife.
 You can also take a side trail to an old cemetery from here.
 After you pass an old logging road, follow the unmarked trail uphill at a fork.
 A few hundred yards uphill you’ll find the cemetery.

 The route ends at the Swift Camp Creek trail.
 You can extend your day by looping back to where you started from here.